mykolaSribnii/wikiAutomation/README.md

 | Search              | User should be able to find article according to request |
 | Create account link | User should be redirected to create account page         |
 | Log in link         | User should be redirected to login page                  |

+# Watch reports of test runs

+This framework was created to cover the important functionality of wiki page.